Weed Warriors Want You!

 connection to the natural landscape and foster a responsibility for public areas by removing invasive weeds and restoring habitats with native plants.
 The Weed Warriors program empowers community volunteers to help shape the environmental health of their public

 places by participating in local restoration projects.
 We encourage everyone to get involved and become part of

 the solution to the invasive weed problem.

-Volunteers and supporters include adults, elementary, middle and high school students from the community; members from Newcastle Trails, Newcastle Historical Society, Newcastle Chamber of Commerce, Hazen High School, Hazen's Girls and Boys Cross Country Teams, Liberty High School, Northwest Outdoor 4-H Club, Hazelwood Brownie Troop, Boys Scouts from the Community, Newport Woods Association, The International School in Bellevue, Hazen High School Earth Core Club, Hazen Key Club, the Newport Woods Association, the International School in Bellevue, members from Newcastle Trails, the Newcastle Historical Society, the Hazelwood and Newcastle Elementary Schools PTSA's, and many more....
+Volunteers and supporters include adults, elementary, middle and high school students from the community; University of Washington, Bellevue College, Hazen High School, Liberty High School, Hazen's Girls and Boys Cross Country Teams, Northwest Outdoor 4-H Club, Hazelwood Brownie Troop, Girl and Boy Scouts from the Eastside Community, Hazen High School Earth Core Club, Hazen Key Club, the Newport Woods Association, the International School in Bellevue, members from Newcastle Trails, the Newcastle Historical Society, the Hazelwood and Newcastle Elementary Schools PTSA's, and many more....

 Our Professional Partners